Project: Canvas Pilot

 Who is conducting this pilot?

-• A team from Academic Technologies led by the Director of Academic Technologies and the Deputy CIO with support from the Provost and the CIO.
+A team from Academic and Emerging Technologies, led by the Director of Academic and Emerging Technologies and the Deputy CIO, with support from the Provost and the CIO.

 Who decides?
 Is my school/discipline represented?